-Here, we tell you everything you need to know about charging your e-cigarette and tackle those niggling questions you might have about charging time, overheating, and battery replacement.
+Here, we tell you everything you need to know about charging your vape kit and tackle questions you might have about charging time, overheating, and battery replacement.

 Each device is different, and the way the battery is operated can vary a little from vape to vape.

 - Manual: With a manual vape, you’ll switch your e-cigarette on every time you want to use it.
 Some vapes require you to hold the button down while you inhale to keep the battery working.

 - Automatic: With an automatic vape, the battery will automatically turn on when it detects a change in airflow, such as when you inhale.

 How to Charge Your VapeThe process for e-cigarette charging will vary from model to model, so it’s important to check the manufacturer guidelines beforehand.
 Only use a charger that’s approved for your vape – if in doubt, visit your nearest RED Box Vape store for advice from one of our helpful team members.